Timeline of the John F. Kennedy assassination: Events preceding the assassination (7 a.m. – 12:29 p.m.)

-The Mannlicher-Carcano rifle owned by Lee Harvey Oswald, allegedly used to assassinate President John F. Kennedy.
+The Mannlicher-Carcano rifle owned by Lee Harvey Oswald, used to assassinate President John F. Kennedy.

 7:23 a.m.: Oswald goes to work at the Texas School Book Depository in Dallas, with Buell Wesley Frazier, a young worker there.
 Frazier asks about the long, paper-wrapped package in Oswald’s arms, to which Oswald says: “Oh, just some curtains.”

 8:45 a.m.: The president speaks before breakfast in a square across Eighth Street.
 The attendees, members of the Fort Worth Chamber of Commerce, are largely conservative Republicans.

 9:10 a.m.: Kennedy takes his place in the Hotel Texas' grand ballroom for a scheduled speech.
 Afterwards, presidential adviser Kenny O'Donnell informs Roy Kellerman, the Secret Service agent in charge of the trip, that the presidential limousine should not be equipped with its bubbletop if the weather is clear in Dallas.
 Later, assistant (now-ranking), press secretary Malcolm Kilduff shows the Kennedys a negative advertisement published in The Dallas Morning News with the headline "Welcome Mr. Kennedy to Dallas."
 Kennedy tells his wife: "We're heading into nut country today."

 10:40 a.m.: Kennedy's motorcade departs Hotel Texas for Carswell Air Force Base.

 11:20 a.m.: Air Force One departs Carswell Air Force Base for Dallas, Texas.

 11:35 a.m.: Air Force Two arrives at Love Field in Dallas.

 11:38 a.m.: Air Force One arrives at Love Field in Dallas.

 11:44 a.m.: The Kennedys and Connallys disembark Air Force One and are greeted by the Johnsons.
 The motorcade cars had been lined up in order earlier that morning.

 The route taken by the motorcade within Dealey Plaza.
 North is towards the almost direct-left.
 This exact route cannot be driven today as several of the roads have changed.

 11:55 a.m.: The motorcade departs Love Field about 15 minutes after the party had arrived, after the president and his wife take time to shake hands with many of the enthusiastic supporters.
 The motorcade leaves Love Field for its 10-mile trip through downtown Dallas.
 The motorcade route took a left turn from the south end of Love Field to West Mockingbird Lane and continued through to central Dallas.
 It progressed down Main Street.

 12:29 p.m.: Motorcade turned right (westbound) into Houston Street, entering Dealey Plaza.
 The motorcade approached the Texas School Book Depository.